bUmmy1337/MoralClaims/README.md

 - **Moral privates**: Instead of regular privates, holograms with messages are shown
 - **Highlighting the territory**: Use the archaeologist's brush to highlight rectangular areas
-- **Visualization of boundaries**: When violated, the entire perimeter of the private is highlighted with red particles for 10 seconds
-- **Smart particles**: The effect goes along blocks of earth, does not pass through walls
 - **Smart notifications**: Grouping recurring actions with counters (x1, x2, x3...)
 - **Telegram notifications**: Receive notifications about actions in your privates
 - **Customizable messages**: Different random messages for different actions